MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 - In the *MultiplayerSettings.json* file, set `RunContainer` to `true`.
 - Open a **Powershell** window (as Administrator) in the folder where the toolset was extracted (C:\PlayFabVmAgent) and run `MockVmAgent.exe`.
 This should start the game server within a container.
 Eventually, you should see game state change output in the Powershell window (just like in the Verifying GSDK integration section above).

-### Testing connection to your game running within a container
+### Testing connection to your game server running within a container

-Once your game executable is running and MockVmAgent output prints `CurrentGameState - Active`, you should be able to connect to your game using **ipaddress 127.0.0.1** and port equal to `NodePort` (by default **56100**) that's specified in the *MultiplayerSettings.json* file.
+Once your game server executable is running and MockVmAgent output prints `CurrentGameState - Active`, you should be able to connect to your game server using **ipaddress 127.0.0.1** and port equal to `NodePort` (by default **56100**) that's specified in the *MultiplayerSettings.json* file.

 The MockVmAgent requests the game server to terminate (via GSDK) after a configurable number of heartbeats.
 This can be tuned by updating `NumHeartBeatsForTerminateResponse` in the *MultiplayerSettings.json* file.